takwas/blog-src/content/python-nigeria-first-meetup.md

 2. [Olamilekan Adeniji](https://twitter.com/Olamilec), creator of [mErgencyNG](https://vc4a.com/ventures/mergency/), explained the idea behind his product and suggested that we work on it collectively.
 The app will provide a platform for citizens to report crime/suspicions to appropriate agencies or radio corporations.

-A poll was conducted, and the house voted in favor of eMergencyNG.
+A poll was conducted, and the house voted in favor of mErgencyNG.
 It was at this point that Chuks once again spoke and offered to open-source a library he had developed for analysing errors, in an effort to spark some creativity among the Pythonists.

 <br/>
 To encourage members even further, Olabayo read out a recent [email](https://mail.python.org/pipermail/python-nigeria/2016-February/000068.html) from [Naomi Ceder](https://twitter.com/naomiceder), the lady who had been moderating the mailing list, until just before the meeting when she passed this duty on to him.